How to import and organize your customer list

 Document your system

-Keep a simple document explaining your tags, fields, and segments.
-What does “tag_a” mean?
-When someone should be in the “VIP” segment?
+Keep a simple document explaining your lists and fields.
+What’s the difference between your “VIP customers” and “Returning customers” lists?
 Future you (and your team) will thank you.

 Audit regularly